developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 * For complete information, refer to the **[ZPL Programming Guide (.pdf)](https://www.zebra.com/content/dam/zebra/manuals/printers/common/programming/zpl-zbi2-pm-en.pdf)**.

 -----

-***Note: Make sure you are not using any double- inverted commas(“) in the tool.
-For example your id must be with single inverted comma as shown above***.

-***We can observe that, script is a ZPL script (we can form our own.
-Above snippet is just an example).
-We can see that middle part of the script is a dynamically getting value from a text area.
-So, this should be handled as per requirement***.

-## uNdEr ConTRuCtion

 <!--
 So, to use this tool, we need to understand two major things